siyia2/bulk-rename-plus/README.md

 Default and recommended installation path is `~/.local/bin/bulk_rename++`, no need to run it as `ROOT` unless of course you know what you are doing.

 ## How to use:
-Case conversion modes include `lower` for converting everything to lower case, `upper` for converting everything to upper case, `fupper` for converting everything to lower case except each first letter and `reverse` for reversing existing case status.
+Case conversion modes include `lower` for converting everything to lower case, `upper` for converting everything to upper case, `fupper` for converting every first character to upper case and the rest to lower case and `reverse` for reversing existing case status.

 e.g. lower: Test => test, upper: Test=> TEST, reverse: Test => tEST fupper: test => Test.